Cyber Risk Monitoring: Steps to Take Now

 What Are the Benefits of Third-Party Cybersecurity Risk Monitoring?

-Many organizations assume that they can effectively mitigate their cyber risk if they build a robust internal information security program.
+Many organizations assume they can effectively mitigate cyber risk by building a robust internal information security program.
 However, in recent years, malicious actors have increasingly targeted third-party contractors and vendors with access to critical systems and sensitive data at other, larger organizations.
-By hijacking a vendor's access to their customers and business partners, attackers can bypass otherwise complex and well-funded security programs..
+Attackers can bypass otherwise complex and well-funded security programs by hijacking a vendor's access to their customers and business partners.

 Reduce Third-Party Data Breach Risks

-Third-party data breaches are becoming an increasing problem for organizations both large and small.
-A cybersecurity incident at a third- or fourth-party supplier can jeopardize proprietary information, customer data, employee data, and more.
-Continuous monitoring can alert you to exposed vendor credentials or lapses in cybersecurity that could lead to a data breach down the road.
+Third-party data breaches are becoming an increasing problem for organizations of all sizes.
+A cybersecurity incident at a third—or fourth-party supplier can jeopardize proprietary information, customer data, employee data, and more.
+Continuous monitoring can alert you to exposed vendor credentials or cybersecurity lapses that could lead to a data breach.

 Reduce Compliance Risks

 Companies are under an increasing array of cybersecurity and data protection compliance requirements.
-In many cases, compliance requirements have strict provisions relating to how data is shared with third parties and information security requirements.
+Compliance requirements often have strict provisions relating to data sharing with third parties and information security requirements.
 Sharing sensitive, regulated information with an insecure vendor can result in fines, penalties, and potentially legal consequences for both your organization and the vendor.

-Here are some additional regulations and standards have specific requirements for monitoring third-party cyber risk:
+Here are some additional regulations and standards that have specific requirements for monitoring third-party cyber risk:

 Understand Security Posture Throughout the Vendor Lifecycle

 Not all vendors require access to sensitive or regulated information.
-However, it can still be helpful to understand their security posture if they have any level of access to information systems or work on-premises.
-In many cases, vendors' cybersecurity profiles change as their organizations adopt new standards, change software, purchase other companies, and expand.
-Conducting ongoing monitoring throughout the lifecycle of the relationship can help prevent surprises that the initial vendor risk questionnaire wouldn’t capture.
+However, it can still be helpful to understand their security posture if they have access to information systems or work on-premises.
+Vendors' cybersecurity profiles often change as their organizations adopt new standards, change software, purchase other companies, and expand.
+Conducting ongoing monitoring throughout the relationship's lifecycle can help prevent surprises that the initial vendor risk questionnaire wouldn't capture.

-For example, Target was the victim of a data breach in 2013 that exposed PII (Personally Identifiable Information) to tens of millions of their customers.
-The breach was caused by an HVAC vendor, not the type of company that would typically receive detailed vetting.
+For example, Target was the victim of a data breach in 2013 that exposed PII (Personally Identifiable Information) to tens of millions of its customers.
+The breach originated from an HVAC vendor, not a company that would typically receive detailed vetting.
 Understanding a vendor's cybersecurity posture and continuously monitoring for breaches can help your organization decide which systems and information to get access to and formulate controls to reduce the risk of a breach.

 Building Your Cybersecurity Risk Monitoring Program